AlexBW145/BBP-NPCReplacementsHelper/README.md

 customLevelObject.AddReplacementNPC(npcToUse, npcToReplace) // for a single NPC, the standard but requires an NPC prefab to register. sceneObject.AddReplacementNPC(npcToUse, characterToReplace) // for multiple NPCs with that same character enum, mainly if NPC prefab is different than the default one.
 ```
-As there are two `AddReplacementNPC` function that is the main purpose of this helper, you might be using the one that targets `SceneObjects` instead because it's easier to target existing NPCs with that same character enum with different prefabs.
+As there are two `AddReplacementNPC` functions that is the main purpose of this helper, you might be using the one that uses through `SceneObject` instead because it's easier to target existing NPCs with that same character enum with different prefabs.

 **Don't forget to add a BepInDependency for your plugin that REQUIRES this mod!** (HardDependency or SoftDependency.
 Hard dependency for when the replacement utility is really needed for your mod!)